-Acupuncture involves the stimulation of specific points on the body by the insertion of very fine needles for therapeutic or preventative purposes.
+Acupuncture involves the stimulation of specific points on the body by the insertion of very fine sterile needles for therapeutic purposes.
 Its aim is to establish a healthier state of body functioning.
 Acupuncture is based on Chinese philosophy and the concept of energy (qi).
 Qi flows throughout our entire body like an electrical circuit, between the organs and in channel pathways, or meridians, which were mapped out by the ancient Chinese.

 There are 12 main meridians through which energy flows, 6 Yang and 6 Yin channels.
 Along these meridians, there are over 500 acupuncture points where fine needles are inserted to re-balance the body’s energy.
 When the flow of energy is blocked or unbalanced, illness and disease results.
-Acupuncture aims to correct this Yin-Yang balance, by allowing the body’s own immune system to respond, therefore improving illness.
-Acupuncture points are determined based on the 4 types of diagnosis including questioning, careful observation of patient’s face, colour, body features, nails, tongue and feeling of the pulse and certain body regions.
+Acupuncture aims to correct this Yin-Yang balance, by allowing the body’s own immune system to respond.
+This improves illness and physical symptoms.
+Acupuncture points are determined based on the 4 types of diagnosis.
+This includes questioning, careful observation of patient’s face, colour, body features, nails, tongue and feeling of the pulse and certain body regions.

 Acupuncture consultation and treatment prices:

-Initial Consult and Treatment: $120 (75 minutes)
+Initial Consult and Treatment: $150 (60 mins), $120 (Concession)

-- On the spot health fund rebates available
+On the spot health fund rebates available